Slow Cooker Apple Cider Pulled Chicken

 - Using tongs, toss together the chicken, apples, onions and cooking liquid until evenly distributed.

-- Top one slice of bread or bottom of a roll with the shredded chicken mixture, sprinkle with about 1 oz.
-(1/4 cups) shredded cheddar cheese, and top with the other slice of bread or top of the roll.
+- Top the "bottom halves" of your 12-16 slices of sourdough or your favorite bread, or 6-8 rolls with the shredded chicken mixture, and sprinkle with about 1 oz.
+(1/4 cups) of your 8 oz. shredded sharp white cheddar cheese, and top with the other slice of bread or the top of the roll.

 Do you think this would work with pork?